jrbellido/homedir/README.md

-My own scripts and configuration files for POSIX operating systems
+My own scripts and configuration files for GNU/Linux and OS X